Delaying your period with hormonal birth control

 - Headaches or other menstrual symptoms during the week you take inactive birth control pills

 In addition, menstrual bleeding is sometimes simply inconvenient.
 You may want to postpone your period until after an important exam, athletic event, vacation or special occasion, such as your wedding or honeymoon.

 Is it safe for all women to delay menstruation?

-If your doctor says it's OK for you to take birth control pills, it's probably safe to use them to delay your period.
-Not all doctors think it's a good idea to delay menstruation, however.
-Even those who support the option may not mention it unless you bring up the topic.
-If you want to try delaying your period, you may have to take the lead.
-Ask your doctor which option might work for you.
+If your doctor says it's OK for you to take hormonal birth control, it's probably safe to use it to delay your period.
+Delaying menstruation remains controversial, however.
+Even physicians who support the option may not mention it unless you bring up the topic.
+If you want to try delaying your period, ask your doctor which option might work for you.

 What are the drawbacks to delaying your period?

 Breakthrough bleeding — bleeding or spotting between periods — is common when you use hormonal birth control to delay or prevent periods, especially during the first few months.
 Breakthrough bleeding typically decreases over time, however, as your body adjusts to the new regimen.